-Janet, you ask if there is really a problem.
+Janet, you ask if there is a problem.
 Yes, it’s a significant problem.
-Drama will destroy a child’s future.
+The drama will destroy a child’s future.
 Here is why:

 Big drama hampers their chance for life success.
-In order to succeed in life, challenges need to be embraced, frustrations mastered, and an ability to persist in the face of obstacles developed.
+To succeed in life, challenges need to be embraced, frustrations mastered, and an ability to persist in the face of obstacles developed.
 These traits are requisites for success in almost every arena.

 Here’s what you can do:

-Big drama is like an addiction; so make sure you don’t feed it.
-Early on, drama may prompt parents to intervene and help their kids through difficult moments.
+The big drama is like an addiction; so make sure you don’t feed it.
+Early on, a drama may prompt parents to intervene and help their kids through difficult moments.
 Once a pattern of repeated drama is clear, however, it is essential to avoid feeding the “drama addiction” with your attention.
 Any repeated attention becomes an invitation for future drama – not a solution.
-So see the drama as an addiction… and stop feeding it with your attention.
+To see the drama as an addiction… and stop feeding it with your attention.